University of Essex is a home for the talented and the tenacious, the brave and the bold, and those who are impatient for change.

 Join Essex and you will be taught, supported and supervised by world-leading academics.
 The brightest and the best come to Essex to be immersed in current thinking and cutting-edge developments, as well as to enjoy the broader experience which we proudly refer to as an Essex Education.

-The Times and The Sunday Times Good University Guide 2017 ranked the University of Essex 30th overall, 18th for student experience and 25th for research quality with criminology; drama, dance and cinematics; history of art; and politics all in the top 10 nationally.
+The Times and The Sunday Times Good University Guide 2018 ranked the University of Essex 22nd overall with criminology, drama, dance and cinematics; history of art; philosophy, American studies and politics all in the top 10 nationally.